Pectoral cross: Anglican practice

-Protestant practice
+Lutheran practice

-In recent years, Protestant churches have returned to more traditional ceremonial dress from either the Catholic, Orthodox or Anglican tradition.
+In recent years, Protestant churches have returned to more traditional ceremonial dress from either the Catholic or Orthodox.
 Pectoral crosses are worn by clergy in many denominations, mainly Lutheranism, by a bishop, or by a pastor or occasionally by choristers or liturgical assistants in other denominations.
 Generally speaking, only prelates will wear a gold cross suspended with a chain when wearing ceremonial garments or when wearing a suit, in one's left pocket over the heart.
 Clergy who are not bishops usually wear a silver cross suspended by a cord (usually black).
-In some denominations the colour of the cord refers to a specific position held in that denomination.

 Church of Sweden

 In the Church of Sweden, pectoral crosses were reintroduced for bishops in 1805 by king Gustav IV Adolf.
 The model of 1805 is still in use today.
-Bishops wear a simple latin cross of gold suspended by a gold chain.
+Bishops wear a simple Latin cross of gold suspended by a gold chain.
 The archbishop of Uppsala uses the same model with the addition of golden rays in the angles of the cross.